ygt-mikekchar/rust-monad-kata/README.md

   - Don't pass the `Seed` to `general_pair`.
 Instead have it return a closure that takes a `Seed` as a parameter.  `rand_pair` should look something like: `general_pair(rand_letter, rand)(seed)`.

+There are two spoilers here for dealing with the return type from `general_pair`.
+It's worth trying to figure it out yourself, but if you get stuck, feel free to read below for some hints.

 Spoiler #1: For very good reasons, Rust implements functions and closures differently.
 The type of a function is `fn(...) -> ...` The type of a